What Causes a Car to Catch on Fire after a Crash?

 • First, turn on your signal and pull over to a location as far away from traffic as possible.
 Never stop in the middle of the road or highway.

 • Turn off the ignition to cut off the fuel supply and keep the hood closed.
 If you open it, that can add oxygen that will worsen the fire.
+Excessive heat from engine overheating or mechanical failure can lead to ignition if combined with flammable materials.

 • Get out of the vehicle immediately and get away.
 Not only is smoke inhalation a risk, but so is an explosion.
+While car fires may be depicted dramatically in movies, the actual incidence of cars bursting into flames after an accident is very low.

 • Call 911 immediately and give them your precise location.